infinityofspace/joplin-server/Readme.md

 ## Copyright Notices

 Joplin is not affiliated with this project and Joplin® is a trademark of JOPLIN SAS.
-The docker images are licensed with the original license of the server, we can be found [here](https://raw.githubusercontent.com/laurent22/joplin/dev/packages/server/LICENSE.md).
+The docker images are licensed with the original license of the server, which can be found [here](https://raw.githubusercontent.com/laurent22/joplin/dev/packages/server/LICENSE.md).